RDFLib/pyLODE/README.rst

     -  pyLODE will honour any namespace prefixes you set and look up others in `http://prefix.cc <http://prefix.cc/>`__
     -  it will either read your ontology's default/base URI in annotations or guess it using a number of methods
 -  **named individuals**
-    -  *coming!*
+    -  as per class but also ``owl:sameAs``

 Agents
 ------
-Agents, individual persons or organisations, should be associated with ontologies to indicate *authors*, *creators*, *publishers* etc. There are 2 ways to do this that pyLODE understands: datatype & object type.
+Agents, individual persons or organisations, should be associated with ontologies/taxonomies/profiles to indicate *authors*, *creators*, *publishers* etc. There are 2 ways to do this that pyLODE understands: datatype & object type.

 Datatype - not preferred
 ~~~~~~~~~~~~~~~~~~~~~~~~